drupalprojects/kalatheme/README.txt

   /js/
   /js/bootstrap.js
   /js/bootstrap.min.js

+IMPORTANT: The only actual requirement here is that bootstrap/css/bootstrap.css exists and has some sort of version information at the top.
+Most themes have this by default and you can use the standard bootstrap library as a basis.
+It is also worth nothing that while you only need boostrap.css for this to "work" you will likely be disappointed if you don't have the JS and responsive files as well.

-We recommend putting all other files that come with your Bootstrap library in a KalaSUBtheme.
-You do not need to have the minified or responsive files to get this to work but they are highly recommended.
+If you have more files then what is listed about we recommend putting these files in a KalaSUBtheme.

+You do not need to have the minified files to get this to work but they are highly recommended.

+In the case where you have bootstrap.min.css but not bootstrap.css you can simply make a copy of bootstrap.min.css and rename it bootstrap.css.
+As long as the min has version information at the top this will work.

+We are working on checking the min version if the non-min version does not exist so the above is a workaround for now.

 CREATING A SUBTHEME
 -------------------